Louisiana vs. Arkansas State NCAA Football Odds, Plays and Insights | October 21, 2021

 Over/Under Insights

-- The two teams combine to score 60.5 points per game, 6.0 less than the over/under in this contest.
+- The two teams combine to score 60.5 points per game, 9.5 less than the total in this contest.

-- These two squads surrender a combined 67.9 points per game, 1.4 more than this contest's over/under.
+- These two squads combine to surrender 67.9 points per game, 2.1 fewer than this contest's over/under.

-- Ragin' Cajuns games have an average total of 57.2 points this season, 9.3 fewer than Thursday's over/under.
+- The average total in Ragin' Cajuns games this season is 57.2, 12.8 points fewer than Thursday's total of 70 .

-- The 65.7 PPG average total in Red Wolves games this season is 0.8 points fewer than this game's over/under.
+- In 2021, games involving the Red Wolves have averaged a total of 65.7 points, 4.3 fewer than this game's set over/under.

 Louisiana Stats and Trends